AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >
 >The progress of the upload cannot be monitored with Internet Explorer.
 >
->Internet Explorer users need to upload the image and click **Ok** then re-open the image to see the uploaded file in the preview and to be able to perform modifications (i.e. crop).
+>Internet Explorer users must upload the image and click **Ok**, then reopen the image to see the uploaded file in the preview and to be able to perform modifications (that is, crop).
 >
 >See the [Certified Platforms](/help/release-notes/release-notes.md#certifiedplatforms) section for more information about HTML5 features used by AEM.